 Our paper provides new empirical moments which can be useful for the further development of Heterogeneous Agent New Keynesian models.
-While our findings highlight the role of both worker and firm heterogeneity, existing models either feature only worker heterogeneity (e.g., Gornemann et al., 2021; Dolado et al., 2019; Bergman et al., 2022; Bhandari et al., 2021; Ravn and Sterk, 2020), or only firm heterogeneity (e.g., Ottonello and Winberry, 2020; Meier and Reinelt, 2022).
+While our findings highlight the role of both worker and firm heterogeneity, existing models either feature only worker heterogeneity (e.g., Gornemann et al., 2021; Dolado et al., 2021; Bergman et al., 2022; Bhandari et al., 2021; Ravn and Sterk, 2020), or only firm heterogeneity (e.g., Ottonello and Winberry, 2020; Meier and Reinelt, 2022).
 Instead, a New Keynesian model with two-sided heterogeneity would allow studying the positive and normative implications of our evidence.

 The paper is organized as follows: Section 2 describes the data.
 Section 3 provides evidence on the employment effects of monetary policy.
 Section 4 provides evidence on the reallocation effects of monetary policy.
 Section 5 provides a sensitivity analysis.
-Section 6 concludes.
+Section 6 discusses the underlying mechanisms behind our findings and Section 7 concludes.